Photos

 It is not clear if they had children or how many children they might have had, but most researchers have accepted that their children were William Henry Anderson (1813-1880), Henry Perry Anderson (1815-1866), Currin M. Anderson (1817-1881) and Elizabeth Frances Anderson (c.
 1820-1860s).

 It is unclear what happened to Frances or her husband.
 She was last found in December 1818, when she appeared on a deed along with many of her siblings to sell their father's land in Wilson County.
 In September 1819, Samuel was documented in a lawsuit between him and his wife's ex-stepfather Lewis Shapard.
+Between 1818 and 1820, Samuel was documented in nearby Smith County, Tennessee.
 My guess is that both Frances and Samuel died relatively young.
 Their possible children were in Alabama by the late 1830s, where many of the Parrish relatives had moved.

 4 William S. Parrish was born circa 1792 in Franklin Co., North Carolina.
 He died before June 1844 in Tipton Co., Tennessee.